 Jiwa Nala Trek

 Jiwa Nala is another river towards the west of Sainj.
-It is a tough one that starts from Siund Village near Sainj and eventually you can enter Parvati Valley.
+It is a tough one that starts from Siund Village (2 KMs ahead of Sainj) and eventually you can enter Parvati Valley.
 It also takes more than a week to complete.

 Phone and data connectivity in Sainj Valley